napari/napari/docs/developers/napari_architecture.md

 Commonly, python models in napari are classes that store information about their state as an attribute and are the "source of ground truth".
-When these attributes are changed an "event" needs to be emitted such that relevant obsevers of the model (such as other classes) can take the appropriate action.
+When these attributes are changed an "event" needs to be emitted such that relevant observers of the model (such as other classes) can take the appropriate action.

 One way this is achieved in napari is via getters and setters.
 Let's take